Overview

 - 25% of the first 8% of salary

-Always hit the full match threshold before directing dollars to any other account.
-This single step is the highest-leverage action available to most employees.
+Hit the full match threshold before sending dollars anywhere else.
+It's the single highest-leverage move available to most employees.

 Step 3: Choose Traditional or Roth 401(k)

-Many employers now offer both options.
-The decision turns on one question: will your marginal tax rate be higher now or in retirement?
+Many employers now offer both.
+The decision comes down to one question: will your marginal tax rate be higher now or in retirement?

 Traditional 401(k):

-- Contributions are pre-tax — your taxable income falls today
+- Contributions are pre-tax, so your taxable income drops today

 - Money grows tax-deferred

-- Best when current tax rate is higher than your expected retirement rate
+- Works best when your current tax rate beats your expected retirement rate

 Roth 401(k):